newaetech/chipwhisperer/README.md

 * [Tutorial B1](https://wiki.newae.com/Tutorial_B1_Building_a_SimpleSerial_Project) once everything is set up

 ## GIT Source
 Note all development occurs on the [develop](https://github.com/newaetech/chipwhisperer/tree/develop) branch.
 If you are looking for bleeding edge it's NOT on master - we push each release (and possibly any critical changes) to master.
-This means that "master" always gives you the latest known-working branch, but there may be new feature son the "develop" branch.
+This means that "master" always gives you the latest known-working branch, but there may be new features on the "develop" branch.

 ## Help!
 Stuck?
 If you need a hand, there are a few places you can ask for help: